Secure a session#

 cube = session.create_cube(sales_table)

-The users configured in Auth0 are:
+The users configured in the OIDC provider are:

-Managing the security configuration of the session#
+Managing the security config of the session#

 Roles and restrictions#